CRKT Bugsy Review

 I love the way the sheath sits on the belt.
 It’s a pretty compact knife, and the leather sheath leans into that.
 The knife sits deep in the sheath so it stays compact, and I barely feel it move even when I’m hiking up and down steep inclines.

-Drawing the Bugsy from its sheath is seamless.
+Drawing the Bugsy from its sheath.

 The retention is a little light, but since the knife sits in so deep I never felt particularly worried it would slip out.
 I liked being able to draw the knife out with two fingers on the pommel.
 No need to reach my other hand down and pull on the sheath while I try to yank the knife out.
 So this is great on the belt.
 For me, it’s better on the belt than it is in the hand.